The Straw Men Cometh

 Expectations of reality and reality itself are two different things.
-If an abstraction/model does not explicitly make claims about some aspect of interest it does not mean that it has leaked or failed, it’s simply the wrong one for what you’re concerned with.
-Build a better model or use one which claims to fulfill your requirements (and can demonstrate it).
+If an abstraction does not explicitly make claims about some aspect of interest it does not mean that it has leaked or failed, it’s simply the wrong one for what you’re concerned with.
+Build a better abstraction or use one which claims to fulfill your requirements (and can demonstrate it).

 The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise Edsger Dijkstra

 The goal is to hide unnecessary details allowing one to focus on those relevant to your domain.
 If you create an abstraction that excludes a necessary detail then you’ve created a “leaky abstraction” in the spirit of what Spolsky claims (even though his examples are debatable).

 An example of the right level of abstraction can be thought of by analogy with a geographic map.
 A map is an abstraction of the territory it represents.
 If the physical map of the United States was the same size as the country it would be practically useless.
 We scale these maps down to human size and as a result we necessarily leave out details.
 Scaling alone can still leave an excessive amount of information though.
 If one wished to navigate roads they don’t care about all of the details between those roads.
 Keeping that information would be distracting and make it more time consuming to identify more relevant information, so this is discarded as well.
 If something interacts with the roads (like railroad crossings), then these may also be included in whole or in part where they intersect.
 What you’re looking for in a geographic map is an optimal level of utility and simplicity.